 Ohio's first constitution was approved by Congress, and then signed by President Thomas Jefferson on Feb.
 19, 1803.
 By then, the January elections had been held, with the mild-mannered doctor and legislator Edward Tiffin – Thomas Worthington’s brother-in-law – elected governor.
 Official "state" business was conducted for the first time on March 1, 1803, when Tiffin and members of the first Ohio General Assembly convened in Chillicothe.

-Please register by clicking here to join us for Statehood Day 2013 at the Ohio Statehouse on Wednesday, February 27.
-Registration through Wednesday, February 20 (extended from Feb.
-15) is $25.
-After registering, please contact your state representative and/or state senator to meet with them in the afternoon.
-If you need help determining who your elected officials are, please visit http://capwiz.com/ohiohistory/home.
+Registration is now open.
+If you need help determining who your elected officials are, please check here online.
 If you would like for a legislative visit to be scheduled for you, even as part of a group, please e-mail your request here.
 If you have specific questions, please call 614.297.2355.

-Click here to view the Statehood Day Legislative Priorities.
+Click here for the 2015 Statehood Day legislative priorities.

 * An optional Statehouse tour will be available at 2:00.

-* Parking is available in the Statehouse parking garage.
+* You may also schedule any legislative appointment(s) in the afternoon, if preferred.* Parking is available in the Statehouse parking garage.
 Please choose a nearby parking lot or garage if the Statehouse garage is full.

-Statehood Day is a joint effort among the Ohio Historical Society, Heritage Ohio, the Ohio Academy of History, the Ohio Archaeological Council, the Ohio Local History Alliance, the Ohio Historical Records Advisory Board, Preservation Ohio, the Ohio Genealogical Society, the Ohio Council for Social Studies, and the Society of Ohio Archivists.
+Statehood Day is a joint effort among the Ohio History Connection, Heritage Ohio, the Ohio Academy of History, the Ohio Archaeological Council, the Ohio Local History Alliance, the Ohio Travel Association, the Capitol Square Review and Advisory Board, Ohio Historical Records Advisory Board, Preservation Ohio, the Ohio Genealogical Society, the Ohio Council for Social Studies, and the Society of Ohio Archivists.